Skip to content

 {{custom_attribute.${one}}} | plus: {{custom_attribute.${two}}}

-This Liquid doesn’t work because you can’t reference multiple attributes in one line; you would need to assign a variable to at least one of these values before the math functions take place.
+This Liquid doesn’t work because you can’t reference multiple attributes in one line; you need to assign a variable to at least one of these values before the math functions take place.
 Adding two custom attributes would require two lines of Liquid: one to assign the custom attribute to a variable, and one to perform the addition.

-For example, let’s calculate a user’s current balance by adding their gift card balance and rewards balance:
+Let’s calculate a user’s current balance by adding their gift card balance and rewards balance:

 First, use the assign tag to substitute the custom attribute of current_rewards_balance with the term “balance”.
 This means that you now have a variable named balance, which you can manipulate.